MathuxNY-73/leetcode/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submit first solution.
 Got correct
 - [X] Problem solved

+### Minimum Cost to Hire K Workers
+The goal is to find K people to hire such that the cost of hiring is minimized.
+The constraints are that the salary should be propotionate to their quality among other workers and should not be less than expected minimum wage.
+I solved this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/minimum-cost-to-hire-k-workers/description/)
+As of September 5<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit first solution.
+Got wrong
+- [ ] Problem solved